 Keep in mind that election of the Board of Directors will be held early in 2020.
 Consider running for a position on the board.
 Lots of new plans are in the works for the coming year.
-In January, 2020, each members the Fellowship will receive a packet of materials with information regarding the Annual Meeting, the Member Appreciation Dinner, and the Annual Election of the Board of Directors, which are all held at the end of February each year.
+In January, 2020, each member of the Fellowship will receive a packet of materials with information regarding the Annual Meeting, the Member Appreciation Dinner, and the Annual Election of the Board of Directors, which are all held at the end of February.
 If you would like to serve on the board or know someone who would like to serve on the board please contact one of the present board members.
 Nominations are being considered at the next Board of Directors meeting on January 19th.

 Did you know…